How we work with strategy and branding

 Your brand strategy should advance your goals

-The purpose of building a strong brand strategy is ultimately to advance your company's overall business goals.
-In this way, these business goals help to shape both the direction and content of the brand strategy.
+A solid brand strategy ultimately aims to advance your company's overall business goals.
+In this way, these business goals help shape the brand strategy direction and content.
 Therefore, it is important to be able to answer what you as a company strive for.
 What do you want to achieve?

-As a company, the most obvious answer is that you want to ensure growth, typically in terms of revenue and profitability.
-But when it comes to branding, you need to dig a little deeper.
+As a company, the most obvious answer is that you want to ensure growth in revenue and profitability.
+But it would be best if you dig a little deeper when it comes to branding.

 Your goals are linked to your core message and values.
 For example, when defining your goals, you can think about: